 From Charlotte Griswold

 Just had a great sketchbook experience at the Whitney... about six of us circled a sculpture, did a quick sketch of the object, and then on a signal, laid our sketchbooks on the floor, and moved to the left, to another person's book!
 It was rather terrifying, esp. for the totally non-artists in the group.
 One woman wanted out... said it was too stressful... another objected to the fact that we could erase and add, and finally, no one left, and we all emerged from the experience with a greater understanding of point of view, and an appreciation of each other's experience... plus, we all have really interesting pencil sketches of a great sculpture by David Smith, c.
 1950.
-This is a great exercise for students, even if you don't have access to a museum (which I don't) but I will prepare a sculpture for them, a la the Styrofoam & dowel hanging sculpture that I got off this list.
+This is a great exercise for students, even if you don't have access to a museum (which I don't) but I will prepare a sculpture for them, a la the Styrofoam & dowel hanging sculpture that I got off

 From Richard, 4th semester MFA